Frequently Asked Questions

 28. What is your policy for farms or WWOOFers that have negative reviews?

 Three-Strikes Policy: WWOOF operates largely on the honor system with members trusting one another to be respectful and to fulfill the mission of WWOOF.
 Because of this, we rely strongly on feedback from hosts and WWOOFers about their experiences through WWOOF, and takes complaints seriously.

 We have a “three strikes you are out” policy regarding negative comments.
-If a farm or WWOOFer receives three negative comments from different individuals, it is our policy that they will be removed from the WWOOF-USA organization.
+If a farm or WWOOFer receives three negative comments based on separate individual cases, it is our policy that they will be removed from the WWOOF-USA organization.

 Zero Tolerance Policy

 If we receive a complaint regarding any sort of verbal or physical abuse, assault, sexual or other harassment, or any other form of threat to health and safety, we reserve the right to immediately suspend membership pending review and possibly permanently revoke membership.

 WWOOF-USA does not and shall not discriminate on the basis of race, color, religion, gender, gender expression, age, national origin, disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include membership application and provision of member (host or WWOOFer) profiles.
 We are committed to providing an inclusive and welcoming environment for all members of WWOOF-USA, and require all hosts and WWOOFers to abide by this policy.
 Any reports of discrimination will be investigated by WWOOF-USA, and may be cause for membership being revoked.